How to spend 48 hours in Newcastle, Australia

 Morning

 First things first – coffee.
 Get yourself down to One Penny Black, one of my favourite Newcastle cafes.
 If it’s not too chilly, I recommend nabbing a seat outside and enjoying the fresh morning air.
 The decor here is lovely, with a rustic, charming and welcoming vibe.
 The service is fantastic and the food delicious, my favourite breakfast bite being the super-yummy avocado on toast with poached eggs (plenty of avo, lots of flavours!)
-Also, it’s important to note, the coffee is fantastic.
+Also, it’s important to note that the coffee is fantastic.
 Afterwards, take a stroll around the corner on Wolfe Street, heading up the hill, and down the laneway to your right, brightly adorned with street art of all shapes, sizes, and colours.

 While Newcastle is a small place and easy to get around, you’re really going to enjoy it best if you can drive yourself from place to place and maximise your time.
 I’d recommend hiring a car for the trip, just the smallest, cheapest one is fine.